 He held academic posts at the Universities of Hull and Lincoln before joining the Nottingham Business School.
 Néstor has taught business ethics (CSR; sustainability; diversity), research methods, human resources, and systems thinking in several undergraduate and postgraduate programmes in the UK and overseas (including China and Mexico).

 Stakeholder Engagement and Systems Thinking (SEST)

-Secondly, it provided a framework for the definition of priorities and action plans that addressed the needs of the service users (residents); improved mutual understanding, trust, and cooperation among stakeholders, and contributed to the social housing service provider’s strategic decision-making and information management capabilities.
+It also provided a framework for the definition of priorities and action plans that addressed the needs of the service users (residents); improved mutual understanding, trust, and cooperation among stakeholders, and contributed to the social housing service provider’s strategic decision-making and information management capabilities.
 This systemic approach not only supported the strategic objectives of different stakeholders; it also had a positive impact in the redesign of the services provided, improving users’ participation, engagement, and satisfaction.

 He has been awarded research grants by the Economic and Social Research Council (ESRC); the Technology Strategy Board (TSB), and the Arts and Humanities Research Council (AHRC) – see external activity tab.

 Néstor co-authored, with Professors Colin Fisher and Alan Lovell, the fourth edition of the book Business Ethics and Values, Pearson: Financial Times.
 He also co-authored, with Alice Jones and Dan Lucas, the book: The Effects of ‘Secure Warm Modern’ Homes in Nottingham: Decent Homes Impact Study, Nottingham City Council.
 More recently, he authored an original chapter, and co-authored a second one, for the peer-reviewed UN Encyclopaedia on Sustainable Development Goals (SDG).